flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/reporting.md

 ## What is Superset?

-Apache Superset is an open-source software application for data exploration and data visualization able to handle data at large scale.
+Apache Superset is an open-source software application for data exploration and data visualization able to handle data at a large scale.
 It enables users to connect their company's databases and perform data analysis, and easily build charts and assemble dashboards.

-Superset is also an SQL IDE, so users can write SQL, join data create datasets etc.
+Superset is also an SQL IDE, so users can write SQL, join data create datasets and so on.

 ## Superset elements

 ### Data sources

-Data tab represents the sources of all information:
+The **Data** tab represents the sources of all information:

 * Databases
 * CSV files